 - salt as required

-- add the coriander leaves and switch off the flame. stir and keep covered for few minutes.
+- Add the coriander leaves and switch off the flame.
+Stir and keep covered for a few minutes.

 * if using any other red chili powder, then depending on the hotness of the red chili powder, reduce the quantity to ½ teaspoon or ¼ teaspoon.